-Doreen Marchionni is a Pacific Northwest native with 25-plus years working in newsrooms in the Puget Sound, primarily as an editor/manager, including The Seattle Times.
+Doreen Marchionni is a Pacific Northwest native with nearly three decades working in newsrooms in the Puget Sound, primarily as an editor/manager, including The Seattle Times.
 Coverage highlights include the Oklahoma City bombing and capture of the Green River killer.
 She holds a B.A. in communications (print journalism) from the University of Washington in Seattle, an M.A. in American Studies from Columbia University in NYC and a Ph.D. in journalism from University of Missouri in Columbia.
-Her research interests include credibility impacts of public participation in the news, among other forms of audience engagement, while her personal interests include crows, cooking Big Meat and 70s disco/funk.
+Her research interests include credibility impacts of public participation in the news, among other forms of audience engagement, while her personal interests include bird-watching, cooking, dancing and film history.
 She holds dual citizen in the U.S. and Ireland thanks to her mama’s proud birthplace of Belfast.
 Doreen lives in Tacoma with her husband, Albert McMurry.